-J Nucl Med 2018; 59:1583-1589 DOI: 10.2967/jnumed.117.204271 myloid- β (A β) plaque accumulation in the brain as measured by PET has become a critical diagnostic biomarker for Alzheimer disease (AD) (1).
+Amyloid- β (A β) plaque accumulation in the brain as measured by positron emission tomography (PET) has become a critical diagnostic biomarker for Alzheimer's disease (AD) (1).
 Given its implications for prognosis and potential early intervention (2), reliable quantitative measurement of A β deposition using PET has been an important topic of discussion (3-5).

-For inter- and intrasubject semiquantitative A β PET imaging, obtaining the standardized uptake value ratio (SUVR) of cortical areas relative to a reference region was initially shown to closely mimic the Logan graphical distribution volume ratio shown in a 11C-Pittsburgh compound B (11C-PiB) A β PET study (6).
+For inter- and intra-subject semi-quantitative A β PET imaging, obtaining the Standardized Uptake Value Ratio (SUVR) of cortical areas relative to a reference region was initially shown to closely mimic the Logan graphical distribution volume ratio shown in a 11C-Pittsburgh Compound B (PiB) A β PET study (6).
 For this reason, most large studies of A β deposition have used delayed imaging and have used the cerebellum as a reference region for normalization (7).

 Recently, several longitudinal A β PET studies have suggested including white matter (WM) regions as reference areas for SUVR (5,8-10).
-Longitudinal 18F-florbetapir A β PET studies report that as a reference region, WM has stronger correlations with cerebrospinal fluid A β{1-42} level and has less variability than the cerebellum (8,10).
+Longitudinal 18F-Florbetapir A β PET studies report that as a reference region, WM has stronger correlations with cerebrospinal fluid A β{1-42} level and has less variability than the cerebellum (8, 10).
 In addition, a cross-sectional 18F-AV45 A β PET study showed that SUVR using the entire subcortical WM as a reference region had a higher correlation with distribution volume ratio than did SUVR of the cerebellum (11).
-In a 11C-PiB PET study of AD patients at 3 different points in time, we showed that supratentorial WM with the cerebellum included was the most reliable reference region in representing disease progression over time (5).
+In a PiB PET study of AD patients at three different points in time, we showed that supratentorial WM with the cerebellum included was the most reliable reference region in representing disease progression over time (5).